ddnexus/pagy/docs/toolbox/helpers/data_hash.md

 ==- Options

 - `data_keys`
-  - For efficiency, always set the `:data_keys` option to restrict the output to ONLY the keys you need.
+  - For efficiency, always set the `:data_keys` option to restrict the output to ONLY the keys you need among the default list:
-    Note that you can also add other pagy method names not included in the default list below:
     - `:count`
     - `:first_url`
     - `:from`